akarX23/k8-deployments/opensearch/ReadMe.md

 > The PreStop hook is called immediately before a container is terminated.
 It is blocking, meaning it is synchronous, so it must complete before the call to delete the container can be sent.

+We followed [this link](https://jinnabalu.medium.com/scaling-down-an-elasticsearch-cluster-da92d5c64c97) for scaling down an Opensearch Cluster the right way.

 ### Benchmarking

 We used the **Opensearch Benchmark** tool which runs on a completely separate VM.
 It is pointed to the Opensearch Cluster using an Ingress which in turn points to the `akarx-master-service` of the cluster.
 Command to run the benchmark: